 - 1. High school credit may be denied if the student has more than five (5) unlawful absences in a half-unit course or more than ten (10) unlawful absences in a whole-unit course, regardless of academic performance in the class. - 2.
 Students who lose credit due to attendance will receive a FA with a score of 51 as the final grade of the course.
 This is mandated by the state uniform grading scale, and it affects the student's grade point average (GPA). - 3.
-To receive high school credit, a student must meet the required 120 seat hours. - 4.
-Students will be marked absent from a class if they miss at least half of the class period. - 5.
-If a student has more than 50 absences in a course, the student will not be eligible for attendance recovery and will need to complete coursework during summer school to receive credit. - 6.
 It is important that the student provides excuses for every absence.
 Medical excuses/notes should be secured from the doctor's office at the time of the visit and presented to the attendance clerk upon the student's return.